IBM/dml-operations-cockroachdb-operator-rhm/README.md

 meta_title: Perform DML Operations with CockroachDB hosted on Red Hat Marketplace

 ---

-In this tutorial, learn how to perform DML operations with CockroachDB hosted on Red Hat® Marketplace using the Python runtime and a Jupyter notebook.
+The SQL commands that deal with data manipulation are categorised under Data Manipulation Language (DML).
+The commands include CREATE, INSERT, UPDATE, READ & DELETE a table.
+In this tutorial, we demonstrate working with these commands on a CockroachDB hosted on Red Hat Marketplace using the Python runtime and a Jupyter notebook.
 [CockroachDB](https://marketplace.redhat.com/en-us/products/cockroachdb-operator) is an elastic SQL database that easily scales transactions for your apps and services.

 ## Learning objectives